William Clayton (Latter Day Saint): Life after immigrating to Utah

 Clayton served a second mission in England starting in September 1852.
 He was briefly president of the Sheffield and Lincolnshire Conferences before being released in April 1853 and returning home to Utah in October of the same year.

 Once settled in Utah, Clayton continued to maintain church records and also participated in public and private business activities.
 He became an auditor for Utah Territory, as well as recorder of marks and brands, holding both positions until his death.
 Clayton also worked as treasurer of the Deseret Telegraph Company and as secretary of Zion's Co-operative Mercantile Institution (ZCMI), a church based cooperative business enterprise.
 Private ventures included collecting debts, filing land claims, acting as a legal advocate, lending money, merchandising, farming, and mining speculation.
 Clayton was active in cultural activities in the Salt Lake Valley, particularly those associated with music.
 He died in Salt Lake City on December 4, 1879.
 He was buried at Salt Lake City Cemetery.

+Clayton is listed as one of the original pioneers on Cyrus Dallin's Brigham Young Monument in Temple Square.